jcoleman45/6300test/Project1/ProjectPlan.md

 Exit Criteria

-- Agreed documented application architecture/design
-- Source code for the application including JUnit test cases (based on design).
+- Agreed design and source code for the application including JUnit test cases
 - Approval of development completion by development lead
 - Unit testing of source code using JUnit.
 Unit testing is performed to check critical code logic and also give a code coverage of 60% or above
-- Design document, working source code & unit tests shall be uploaded to github repository
+- Working source code & unit tests shall be uploaded to github repository

 ###2.4 Verify software
 The software will be tested through various test cases using JUnit tool and also through manual testing.
 The QA manager will prepare test scenarios and test cases along with test input data like raw text files that contains the essays.
 This will include various input combinations like different delimiters etc... to verify each functionality.
 The QA manager will work with the development lead to fix defects and make sure all tests are passed.
 The code coverage details will also be validated.
-The defects will be classified as critical/major/minor/cosmetic.
+The defects will be categorized as critical/major/minor/cosmetic.

 Entry Criteria

 - Project plan
 - Requirements specification
-- Architecture/Design document

 Exit Criteria

 - Agreed test cases (integration, system, unit etc...) that test each requirement.
 This will be part of "Test Cases" document.
 - Sample test data preparation and agreement by the QA manager
-- Test completion report
+- Test completion details
 - Approval of test completion by QA manager
-- No critical/major/minor defects.
+- No critical/major/minor defects
 - All artifacts will be uploaded to github repository

 ###2.5 Write User Manual
 Detailed user guides will be documented and released with the software.
 It will contain both usage guide and troubleshooting information for the software.
 The content will be written by the documentation lead and reviewed by all team members.

 Entry Criteria

 - Project plan
 - Requirements specification
-- Architecture/design document
 - Test Cases document

 Exit Criteria